develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 ### Neural Intelligence

-We can compare a plant with ideas or thoughts.
-If they are healthy, they survive and produce offspring.
-We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to live out its consequences.
+We can compare a plant with ideas or thoughs.
+If it's healthy, it survives and produces offspring.We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to live out its consequences.
 We can sit and *think* what would happen if "I... ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."

 Of course there are some exceptions!

 ### The Dawn Of Computer Intelligence